MaxHalford/maxhalford.github.io/content/blog/halftoning-2.md

 3. See in which pocket the random number falls
 4. Pick a random point with the obtained intensity

 In our case the gray scale intensities go from 0 to 255, hence we will have 256 pockets.
 If we picked a random number between 0 and 255 then we would be picking intensities completely at random.
 We want to pick darker intensities more often, hence we are going to "weight" the pockets with the intensities.
-This is quite simple, each pocket will simply have a size/weight of $256 - i$ where $i$ is the intensity; this way the darker intensities - the ones closer to 0 - will have a higher waits.
+This is quite simple, each pocket will simply have a size/weight of $256 - i$ where $i$ is the intensity; this way the darker intensities - the ones closer to 0 - will have a higher weight.

 <div align="center" >
 <figure style="width: 60%;">